tianshang486/mysql/intl.en-US/FAQs/How to connect__cannot connect/How do I locate the IP address connected to an RDS for SQL Server instance?.md

 **Problem description**

 The public IP address of your computer dynamically changes, therefore the IP address you obtain by using a local IP address query tool may be incorrect.
-As a result, RDS reports connection errors even after you add the obtained public IP address to the whitelist of the RDS instance.
+As a result, RDS reports connection errors even after you add the obtained public IP address to the IP address whitelist of the RDS instance.
 You can access the RDS instance only after you obtain the correct IP address of your computer.

 **Precautions**

-If the public IP address of your computer changes and the connection to the RDS instance is established in a production environment, we recommend that you use a private network connection instead or add an appropriate CIDR block to the whitelist of the RDS instance.
+If the public IP address of your computer changes and the connection to the RDS instance is established in a production environment, we recommend that you use a private network connection instead or add an appropriate CIDR block to the IP address whitelist of the RDS instance.
 This helps to guarantee a stable connection despite changes to the public IP address of your computer.

 **Procedure**

-1. Add the IP address 0.0.0.0/0 to the whitelist of the RDS instance.
+1. Add the IP address 0.0.0.0/0 to the IP address whitelist of the RDS instance.
 For more information, see [Configure a whitelist](../../../../intl.en-US/Quick Start for SQL Server/Initial configuration/Configure a whitelist.md#).

     **Note:** The IP address 0.0.0.0/0 indicates that all IP addresses are allowed to access the RDS instance.